Deals of the day-Mergers and acquisitions

 (Adds General Motors, Naspers, Acea, Berkshire Hathaway, Richardson International, Alibaba Group, DESFA, Toshiba Corp, Rosneft, Stada, Bankia and Couche-Tard)

-June 26 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Monday:
+June 26 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Monday:

 ** General Motors Co now expects the charge for its sale of Opel to Peugeot SA to reach $5.5 billion versus its previous estimate of $4.5 billion due to additional costs associated with the deal, a top executive said.